virxkane/freetype_textdraw/README.md

 * change text or background color

 Please note that library HarfBuzz is required to implement ligatures and kerning.
-Also for selected font you can see for wich languages there is a full set of glyphs.
+Also for selected font you can see for which languages there is a full set of glyphs.
 <br/>
 The most important: you can study sources of this project to write your own.